Ray-0403/HFT-using-Machine-Learning/README.md

 HFT_Project 1 and 2 used LightGBM with different settings of features

-HFT_Project_deeplearning_transformer used CNN to extract order book features from 15 levels of orderbook data and transformer to build HFT model.
+HFT_Project_deeplearning_transformer used CNN to extract order book features from 15 levels of orderbook data and a transformer.

 Simple backtest without considering queue position
 <img width="1002" alt="Screenshot 2022-06-11 at 06 28 44" src="https://user-images.githubusercontent.com/49976973/173174218-90a8149e-8b77-4b34-bcd8-e806268dcf0e.png">